A Synonymous Variational Perspective on the Rate-Distortion-Perception Tradeoff: Tight-Bound Characterization and Jensen-Limit Synonymous RDP Relaxation

-This section builds on the analysis in Section~\ref{SectionIV} and further studies the tractable optimization direction of the synonymous codec by considering the continuity of natural signal distributions.
-First, a synonymous likelihood lemma is introduced to establish the equivalence between optimizing the synonymous likelihood term in Eq. \eqref{SVLBO_decompose} and minimizing a distortion-perception tradeoff.
+This section builds on the analysis in Section~\ref{SectionIV} and further studies the tractable optimization direction of the synonymous codec by considering the continuity of natural signal distributions, { which is the source model mainly considered in this work.
+First, a synonymous likelihood lemma is introduced to establish a tight-to-relaxed characterization between the synonymous likelihood term in Eq. \eqref{SVLBO_decompose} and the distortion-divergence-related objective.
 The result is then incorporated into the optimization criterion of the synonymous codec to derive its corresponding optimization direction.
-Based on this, a synonymous likelihood coding theorem is established to characterize the synonymous coding rate under synonymous constraints.
+Based on this, a tight-bound synonymous source coding rate characterization is established under the synonymous reconstruction constraint.}